OmarBoshra/Nestedpages/README.md

 #Effective autosaving
 App makes sure data remians intact ,user doesn't have to worry about pressing a save button

+The app also doesn't consume ram as it's stack is added to internal memory .
 App Link on googlePlay:
 https://play.google.com/store/apps/details?id=com.omarboshra.simplestylinglibraryproject